edelooff/variable-scope/content/python/sqla-json-column.rst

     session.commit()
     print bob.data['interests'] # will show only ['computers']

 This, unfortunately, is because the change tracking of :py:`class MutableDict` only goes so far.
 When we alter the interests lists in place, nothing changes on the dictionary.
 It still contains the same reference to the same list.
 The latter has just grown a bit.
-In `the next post <{filename}sqla-json-nested-mutable.rst>`_, we'll have a look at how to track changes throughout arbitrarily nested structures.
+In `the next post`__, we'll have a look at how to track changes throughout arbitrarily nested structures.

+__ `nested mutable`_

+.. _nested mutable: {filename}sqla-json-nested-mutable.rst